Ask AI

 Quality improvement

-Public health reporting: as per IDSA 2017 guidelines, Report all diseases listed in the table of National Notifiable Diseases Surveillance System at the national level, including those that cause diarrhea, to the appropriate state, territorial, or local health department with submission of isolates of certain pathogens such as Salmonella, STEC, Shigella, and Listeria, to ensure implementation of control and prevention practices.
+Public health reporting: as per IDSA 2017 guidelines, report all diseases listed in the table of National Notifiable Diseases Surveillance System at the national level, including those that cause diarrhea, to the appropriate state, territorial, or local health department with submission of isolates of certain pathogens such as Salmonella, STEC, Shigella, and Listeria, to ensure implementation of control and prevention practices.

 A